xtacocorex/CHIP_IO/README.rst

     SPWM.start("XIO-P7", 50)
     SPWM.set_duty_cycle("XIO-P7", 25.5)
     SPWM.set_frequency("XIO-P7", 10)
+    # To Stop SPWM
     SPWM.stop("XIO-P7")
     SPWM.cleanup()

-    #set polarity to 1 on start:
+    #For specific polarity: this example sets polarity to 1 on start:
     SPWM.start("XIO-P7", 50, 2000, 1)

 Use SOFTPWM at low speeds (hundreds of Hz) for the best results.
 Do not use for anything that needs high precision or reliability.